ScottHolden/BFSourceGen/README.md

 # BFSourceGen
-Ever wanted to write a C# console app in BrainF**k?
+Ever wanted to write a C# console app in Brainf**k?
 Well now you can!

 Thanks to C# Source Generators, we can now convert our BF to C#, and then compile it!